inquistive1/Discordify-bot/README.md

 # Discordify-bot
-Discordify is a working Discorddw bot tproject
+Discordify is a working Discord bot tproject